SEATTLE FESTIVAL OF DANCE + IMPROVISATION

 ULTIMATE SFD+I

-Velocity’s best summer dance experience combines your chosen PERFORMANCE Cohort and the full RESEARCH Week for a money-saving, bundled price of $995.
+Velocity’s best summer dance experience combines your chosen PERFORMANCE Cohort and the full RESEARCH Week for a money-saving, bundled price of $1200 $995 with early bird pricing before Feb 15!.

 SFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+ISFD+I